During the Visit

 What might the nurse or assistant do before I've seen the provider?

 You will often see a nurse or assistant before you see your healthcare provider.
 This is normal in many clinics and offices.
 The nurse or assistant is an important part of the healthcare team.
-He or she communicates with your provider, and works together with your provider during your visit.
+They communicate with your provider, and works together with your provider during your visit.
 The nurse or assistant has to keep your health information private just like your healthcare provider does.

 The nurse or assistant will usually show you to the examination room and get some basic health information from you.
-He or she may ask you the reason for your visit, about any medications you are taking, or for clarifications on some of your paperwork.
+They may ask you the reason for your visit, about any medications you are taking, or for clarifications on some of your paperwork.

 - respiratory rate (how fast you are breathing)

 The nurse or assistant will sometimes give you an examination gown to put on, and ask you to change into it.

 If you need the nurse or assistant to accommodate you with something, it is OK to ask.
 For example, you can ask them to give very specific instructions, or to guide you to the room instead of just pointing.Back to Top

 Tips for Staying Comfortable While Waiting for the Provider

 It is OK to ask the nurse or assistant for things that will help you feel more calm and comfortable while waiting for the provider to show up.
 For example, you can ask: